Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 And as the two of you progress through your relationship, you can unlock topics with Monika with random elements that change every time you view them!

-From hearing the inane ramblings of a distracted Monika (implimented as of base SCL) to flirting terribly with bad pick-up lines (to be implimented in a future update!)
-SCL makes Monika more dynamic than ever!
+From hearing the inane ramblings of a distracted Monika, flirting terribly with bad pick-up lines, or trying to surprise Monika when she's unaware, SCL makes Monika more dynamic than ever!

 How will Monika change during her time with you?
 And how can your relationship influence her?